mahbod-afarin/Post-Synthesis-Evaluation/README.md

-# Pre- and Post-Synthesis Evaluation of a Designs: Functional Verification, Area, Timing, and Power Analysis
+# Pre and Post-Synthesis Evaluation of a Designs: Functional Verification, Area, Timing, and Power Analysis

 This project involves analyzing circuit functionality before and after synthesis, and examining various design parameters using industry-standard tools.